Aidbox Docs

 databricksRegionyesWorkspace AWS region.

-databricksWarehouseIdyesSQL warehouse id (used at setup for schema sync + at finalize for the MERGE).
+databricksWarehouseIdyesSQL warehouse id.
+Used at setup for schema sync and at finalize for the MERGE.

 awsRegionyesAWS region of the S3 staging bucket.

 chunkCountnoPositive integer (default 1).
 Splits the export into N per-chunk staging tables and N concurrent writers.
-Capped by Aidbox's HikariCP pool size; 400 with parallelism-exceeds-pool if exceeded.
+See Large-scale and multi-pod execution for sizing.

-OAuth M2M credentials are sourced from Aidbox-wide settings — BOX_DATABRICKS_DATA_LAKEHOUSE_CLIENT_ID / _CLIENT_SECRET env vars or the corresponding settings registry entries.
-They are NOT accepted as per-request parameters.
+The module reads OAuth M2M credentials from Aidbox-wide settings: the BOX_DATABRICKS_DATA_LAKEHOUSE_CLIENT_ID and _CLIENT_SECRET env vars or the corresponding settings registry entries.
+Per-request parameters do NOT accept them.
 See the Data Lakehouse tutorial for the full Databricks-side setup.

 Status polling